rcjberlin/rcj-dss/README.md

   5. Enter number of tiles per section; enter number of rescued victims; left evacuation zone successfully
   6. Review everything together with team captain and correct things if needed; text input for complaints; signature of team captain
   7. Send whole sheet to central evaluation system; get confirmation in case of successful transmission
-  8. View all locally saved data (including status whether transmitted successfully or not), possibility to send it again or to export data (&rarr; other medium for transmission can be used)
+  8. View all locally saved data (including status whether transmitted successfully or not), possibility to send it again or to export data (&rarr; other medium for transmission can be used); it should be possible to change name/password for all (past) runs
 * navigation between these parts (mostly only back/next)
 * step 1 will be used when competition starts / referee switches field / next round starts
 * normally you will go through step 2 till 7 sequentially for each team